OpenZeppelin/configs/README.md

 # code-style

-Code style guidelines and rules for Zeppelin projects.
+Code style guidelines and rules for OpenZeppelin projects.

 ## Solidity